Hacker0x01/docs.hackerone.com/docs/hackers/payout-methods.md

 ### Other Common Payout Methods
 #### Payoneer
-You can choose Payoneer as your preferred payment provider, which functions the same as Currencycloud.
+You can choose Payoneer as your preferred payment provider, which functions the same as Bank Transfer (Currencycloud).

 In order to receive bounties through Payoneer, after registering for a Payoneer account:
 1. Go to your profile's [Settings > Payout Methods](https://hackerone.com/settings/payment_preferences).